Sunday, November 23, 2025

 As with the Orion image, the hole is essentially eradicated.
 Too many stars, though.

 Next spring I'll try to get dithering working more reliably so that I can drizzle process and get better stars.
-With some luck I may get my wide-field image of the Polaris-area IFN after all.
+With some luck I may get my long-sought wide field image of the Polaris-area IFN after all.

 No comments: